abraunegg/onedrive/docs/webhooks.md

 *  Install 'nginx' and any other requirements to install 'nginx' on your platform.
 It is beyond the scope of this document to advise on how to install this.
 Enable and start the 'nginx' service.

 > [!TIP]
-> You may need to enable firewall rules to allow inbound http and https connections:
+> You may need to enable firewall rules to allow inbound http and https connections on your system:
 > ```
 > firewall-cmd --permanent --zone=public --add-service=http
 > firewall-cmd --permanent --zone=public --add-service=https